usamaferoz/kaaf.github.io/index.md

 # Kaaftech
-This is my first self made Github website page and i am loving it how the test is working and  also thanks to the developer and teachers. new words added.
+This is testing branch with second description and i want to tell all the people if the are checking plegerism that i can use my own wording as many time as i can .